Otros Ejercicios

 Where they try to turn a man into a mouse.

-All of Rubin's cards were in advance
+All of Rubin's cards marked in advance

 The trial was a pig-circus, he never had a chance.

-The judge made Rubin's witnesses drunkards from the slums
+The judge made Rubin's drunkards from the slums

 To the white folks who watched he was a revolutionary bum